 With a little research and preparation and a lot of love, caring for your ball python doesn’t have to be difficult.
 And, you always have the wealth of knowledge from resources like reptile forums on the Internet and local pet shops if you ever find yourself in a jam.

-One final word before closing out this care guide.
+One final word before closing out this care guide for beginners.
 We highly recommend you avoid making your snake purchase from one of the corporate pet shops.
 They are perfectly fine for buying supplies like lighting and enclosure decorations.
-But, you will get a healthier pet from a reputable breeder or small independent shop that puts a lot more heart into their live animals.
+But, you will get a healthier and happier pet from a reputable breeder or small independent shop that puts a lot more heart into their live animals.